conversejs/converse.js/docs/source/setup.rst

 It's possible to enable shared sessions whereby users already logged in to your website will also automatically be logged in on the XMPP server,

-Once a user is logged in, the session will be kept alive across page loads by way of the :ref:`keepalive` setting.
+Once a user is logged in, the session will be kept alive across page loads.

 There are a few ways to let your users be automatically authenticated to an XMPP server once they've logged in to your site.